isginf/libnfsidmap-regex/README.md

 extract the local user or group.
 NFSv4 names are created by adding constant strings before and after the local user and group names.

-It  additionally  supports  an additional configuration file for static group mappings.

 ## CONFIGURATION
 The configuration for the  plugin  is  in  a  new  `[Regex]`  section  in `/etc/idmapd.conf` that may contain lines of the form